maxbetjes/maxbetjes.github.io/index.md

 layout: default
 ---

-The crux of enhanced Green’s Function Reaction Dynamics (eGFRD) is to decompose the many-body reaction-diffusion problem into one- and two-body differential equations.
-These equations can be solved analytically using Green’s Function, and used to set up an event-driven algorithm \[[1,2,3,4](#references)\].
+GFRD decomposes the many-body reaction-diffusion problem into one- and two-body problems that can be solved analytically using Green’s Functions \[[1,2,3,4](#references)\].
+These Green’s Functions are then employed to set up an event-driven algorithm, which makes it possible to take large jumps in time and space when the particles are far apart from each other.
+GFRD can be up to 6 orders of magnitude faster than conventional algorithms based on Brownian Dynamics \[[1](#references)\].
 <p align="center">
     <a href="includes\movies\movie.mp4">
         <img src="includes\images\movie_arrow.jpg" alt="eGFRD in action" width="500"/>
     </a><br>
-    <b>eGFRD in action</b>
+    <b>Movie 1. eGFRD in action.</b>
 </p>

 # Applications
 The eGFRD algorithm is generic and can be applied to a wide variety of reaction-diffusion problems, including those in population dynamics, evolution, and soft-condensed matter physics.
 The scheme presented here has been specifically designed to simulate biochemical networks.
-The original version allows the efficient simulation of signal transduction pathways and gene regulation networks in the cytoplasm.
-Recently we have implementation a modern C++ version of eGFRD, resulting in a novel and very fast simulator.
+Recently, we have completely rewritten the code in Modern C++, resulting a very fast simulator.

 ## Developers
-The eGFRD algorithm was initially constructed by the group of Takahashi at the [Riken institute]({{site.riken_website}}) in Japan and the group of Ten Wolde at [AMOLF]({{site.company_website}}) in The Netherlands.
+The eGFRD algorithm was originally developed by the group of Takahashi at the [Riken institute]({{site.riken_website}}) in Japan and the group of Ten Wolde at [AMOLF]({{site.company_website}}) in The Netherlands.

 # References
 1. Van Zon JS, Ten Wolde PR (2005) Simulating biochemical networks at the particle level in time and space: Green’s Function Reaction Dynamics.
 Phys Rev Lett, 94: 128103. ([doi](https://dx.doi.org/10.1103/PhysRevLett.94.128103))